FELLOWSHIP

 SELECTION CRITERIA

-We aim to select exceptional leaders who:
+We aim to select leaders who:

 -

-have a track record of leadership in nonprofit schools or organizations successfully impacting students and families not served well by our public education system;
+Have a track record of leadership in nonprofit schools or organizations successfully impacting students and families not served well by our public education system;

 -

-are creative and entrepreneurial, and who think beyond traditional boundaries to forge new pathways personally and in collaboration with others;
+Are creative and entrepreneurial, and who think beyond traditional boundaries to forge new pathways personally and in collaboration with others;

 -